Skip to main content

 name: str = "John"

-Data types not serializable for the file format (JSON, TOML, YAML, see below) are not supported.
+Data types need to serializable for the selected file format (JSON, TOML, YAML, see below).
+The following additional types are also supported:

 By default, when any attribute is accessed, the configured file will be read.
 If the file does not exist, the default value will be used.
 If the file has a parse error, it will be deleted automatically.
 To only read the file one time, set the Config value always_read to False.